istio/istio.io/_docs/welcome/feature-stages.md

 ---
 {% include home.html %}

-Istio releases are delivered on a monthly cadence.
+Starting with 0.3.0, Istio releases are delivered on a monthly cadence.
 You can download the current version by visiting our [release page](https://github.com/istio/istio/releases).

 Please note that the phases (alpha, beta, and stable) are applied to individual features